message/iata/UA.md

-Published 03.12.2021
+Published 05.12.2021
-1. Passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe are not allowed to enter.
+1. Passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe for more than 7 days are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Ukraine;
 - spouses and children of nationals of Ukraine;